 Fingernails: Always keep nails short and clean to prevent contamination.
 Also, avoid wearing fake nails as these can fall off and may contaminate food.

-Cross-contamination occurs when bacteria or pathogens are transported from one object to another.
 This can happen in many different ways and some of the more common sources of cross-contamination include:

 Clothing: Dirty clothes can transport bacteria from one place to another.
 If possible, clothing should be replaced when moving from one work area to another.
 You should also thoroughly wash your face and hands.
 This is especially important when working with allergens or high-risk foods.

 Utensils: Separate utensils should always be used to prepare different types of foods.
 For example, never use the same chopping board or knife to prepare raw meat and ready-to-eat foods.

 Personal hygiene: Coughing, sneezing or even touching your face and hair before handling food can also result in cross-contamination.
 Washing hands regularly when handling food is essential.

 Pests: Flies, cockroaches, mice and rats carry harmful bacteria, which they can transport from one place to another.
 Pest control is vitally important in the workplace when it comes to preventing cross-contamination.